Published on Thursday 25 August 2016 19:33

 Design and Build

 Has all this been achieved at the expense of rear seat occupants?
 It seems not.
-Enter in through the wide door openings and you'll find that, thanks to a 108mm wheelbase increase, there's more headroom and elbow width than there was before.
+Enter in through the wide door openings and you'll find more headroom and elbow width than you'd get in comparably-sized Focus-clss competitors too.
 Up front, you still wouldn't think you were in an Audi but everything's certainly much more Volkswagen-like these days in terms both of fit and finish, the feeling supposed to equate to that of 'wearing a well tailored suit', according to the design team.

 Market and Model

 Expect to pay somewhere in the £16,000 to £25,000 bracket for mainstream versions of this Octavia.
-Should you want the spacious estate rather than this five-door model, then there's an £800 model-for-model premium to find.
-The UK best seller will be the 105PS 1.6-litre TDI diesel version I've got here, a variant that commands a £1,000 premium over the identically powerful 1.2-litre TSI petrol alternative.
+Should you want the spacious estate rather than the five-door model, then there's an £800 model-for-model premium to find.
+The UK best seller will be the 105PS 1.6-litre TDI diesel version , a variant that commands a £1,000 premium over the similarly powerful 1.0-litre TSI petrol alternative.
 These are the two engines you'll find in most UK Octavias.
 To understand why, you only need to look at the price premiums required in each case to progress to something pokier.
-If you're a petrol person, there's a £1,200 jump to go from the 1.2 TSI to the 1.4.
-And if you're a diesel driver, there's a £1,900 premium to go from this 1.6-litre TDI to the 150PS 2.0-litre alternative.
+If you're a petrol person, there's a £1,200 jump to go from the 1.0 TSI to the 1.4.
+And if you're a diesel driver, there's a £1,900 premium to go from the 1.6-litre TDI to the 150PS 2.0-litre alternative.

 If, having considered all of that, you decide that this is the car you want, then you're going to want a strong standard specification to be part of the deal.
 And by and large, you shouldn't be disappointed.
-The two bodystyles - hatch and estate - are mated with 1.2, 1.4 or 2.0-litre petrol power or one of the 1.6 or 2.0-litre diesels and there's the choice of four main trim levels - S, SE, Elegance and vRS.
+The two bodystyles - hatch and estate - are mated with four main trim levels - S, SE, Elegance and vRS.
 Whichever one you choose, your car will come with alloy wheels, tinted glass, climate-controlled air conditioning that also cools the glovebox, a height-adjustable driver's seat, a four-spoke leather-covered steering wheel, a trip computer, an eight-speaker stereo with a DAB digital radio and USB and AUX-in sockets and a hill holder clutch that stops you from drifting backwards on uphill junctions.
+The optional KODA Phonebox with wireless charging connects a smartphone to the car antenna by near-field coupling without the need for a cable, thus offering high call quality and best data reception.

 Cost of Ownership